AdobeDocs/experience-manager-65.en/help/forms/using/style-your-adaptive-form.md

 ---
 title: Style your adaptive form
-seo-title: Style your adaptive form
-description: Learn to create a custom theme, style individual components, and use web fonts in a theme
+description: Learn to create a custom theme, style individual components, and use Web Fonts in a theme.
-seo-description: Learn to create a custom theme, style individual components, and use web fonts in a theme
-page-status-flag: de-activated
-uuid: ffb2cc22-baaf-4525-a2e3-29f39271c670
 topic-tags: introduction
-discoiquuid: 655303a4-99bb-4ba3-9d50-a178f5edcf85
 feature: Adaptive Forms
 exl-id: 7742c3ca-1755-44c5-b70f-61309f09d1b8
 ---
 # Style your adaptive form {#do-not-publish-style-your-adaptive-form}

-Learn to create a custom theme, style individual components, and use web fonts in a theme
+Learn to create a custom theme, style individual components, and use Web Fonts in a theme.

  ![hero-image](do-not-localize/08-style_your_adaptiveformmain.png)

 This tutorial is a step in the [Create Your First Adaptive Form](https://helpx.adobe.com/experience-manager/6-3/forms/using/create-your-first-adaptive-form.html) series.
-It is recommended to follow the series in chronological sequence to understand, perform, and demonstrate the complete tutorial use case.
+Adobe recommends that you follow the series in chronological sequence to understand, perform, and demonstrate the complete tutorial use case.

 ## About the tutorial  {#about-the-tutorial}

 You can use themes to provide a unique appearance and style to an adaptive form.
-You can apply out of the box themes provided with adaptive forms editor or create custom themes of your own.
+You can apply out-of-the-box themes provided with the adaptive forms editor or create custom themes of your own.
 AEM [!DNL Forms] provide a [theme editor](https://helpx.adobe.com/experience-manager/6-3/forms/using/themes.html) to create custom themes.
 A single theme can provide the different appearance to the same adaptive form opened on mobile, tablet, or desktop.
-Any prior knowledge of CSS or LESS is not required to use theme editor but it is desired.
+Any prior knowledge of CSS or LESS is not required to use the theme editor, but it is desired.

-By the end of the tutorial, you will learn to:
+By the end of the tutorial, you should be able to do the following:

 * Apply an out of the box theme to an adaptive form
 * Create a theme for adaptive form using the theme editor
 * Style individual components
-* Bonus Section: Use web fonts in a custom theme
+* Bonus Section: Use Web Fonts in a custom theme

-The form will look similar to the following after you complete the tutorial:
+Your form should look similar to the following after you complete the tutorial:

 ![Form with a custom theme](assets/styled-adaptive-form.png)